 Maintaining space between yourself and others is one of the best ways to avoid being exposed to the COVID-19 virus and to slow its spread.

-While on campus, we must all try to stay six feet away from one another.
-Classrooms, dinning facilities, and other campus spaces have been reconfigured to make this possible.
+While on campus, we must all try to stay six feet away from one another, even if we have been vaccinated.
+Classrooms, dinning facilities, and other campus spaces are configured to make this possible.

 Social Distancing Policy

 Social distancing is the practice of maintaining increased distance between people and avoiding direct contact with people in public.
 This minimizes the risk of exposure and transmission of COVID-19, thereby slowing the spread.
 This means keeping six feet or more between you and other people who are not part of your family unit both inside and outside, avoiding large non-University-sanctioned events, and minimizing contact with people who are sick.
 When practiced along with everyday healthy habits such as frequent hand washing and wearing a face covering, these behaviors may reduce the spread of COVID-19.

 According to the CDC, ways to socially distance include:

 - Limiting errands and using online services to order food and other personal goods

 - Participating in outdoor activities while maintaining six feet of physical distance

 - Avoid personal contact when possible